 - Research on Adverse Childhood Experiences (ACE) and how trauma affects mental health and physical health outcomes

-You will also have access to recorded Hatha Yoga classes and access to an online social community to connect and communicate with other participants about this course.
+In addition you will have access to recorded Ashram meditations and hatha classes, and inspiring talks with Sri Swami Satchidananda.
+You will also have access to an online social community to connect and communicate with other participants about this course.

 Continuing Education (CE) Opportunities